By JoAnne Lenart-Weary

 Photo courtesy of Jenna Gaidusek

 I have been in the design and staging industry for over 40 years.
 Every 10 years or so, I see a new twist on the art of creating beautiful rooms.
 This “new” service is typically about approaching the process in a different way.
 Whether you call it short-term rental design, redesign, One-Day Decorating, Staging to Sell or something else, the goal is always the same: creating a service that suits a client’s needs and delights them in the process.
+What underpins the staging of homes, of course, is how clean they are kept, as a pristine home is more attractive to prospective buyers.
+Perhaps those selling homes or estate agents will be interested in services that offer house cleaning Austin to ensure that these staged homes remain in perfect condition.
+It’s a worthwhile investment if it means that buyers are going to be wowed and won over.
 Elsie de Wolfe, the mother of the profession of interior decorating in 1905, would agree that the more things change, the more they stay the same.

 The “new” kid on the block right now is eDesign, which arms the client with a recipe to a beautiful room. eDesign takes place entirely online and supplies clients with ideas about how to decorate their spaces themselves, using the resources they can find virtually or in their local community.
 Advocates advertise it as a convenient, affordable way to get a home that looks like it has been professionally decorated.